stronnag/msp_set_rx/README.md

-# MSP_SET_RAW RC considered harmful
+# MSP_SET_RAW RC "considered harmful?"

 ## Overview

-This golang program exercises `MSP SET_RAW_RC`.
+This golang program exercises `MSP_SET_RAW_RC`.

 ### Why

 Every few months, someone will come along on INAV Github / RC Groups / Telegram / Discord / some other random support channel and state that `RX_MSP` / `set receiver_type = MSP`  doesn't work.

-Well it does, if you do it right.
+Well it does, if you do it correctly.
 This example demonstrates usage.

-As Go is available on pretty much any OS, you can easily verify that it works, with this small application.
+As Go is available on pretty much any OS, you can even verify that it works, with this small application.

-**NOTE: The previous, verbose version of this tool is now in the `legacy` branch, should you want to play with that**
+**NOTE: The previous, verbose, timer activated version of this tool is now in the `legacy` branch, should you want to play with that**

 ## FC Prerequisites

 * A supported FC
-* INAV v6 or later, earlier versions may work
+* INAV v6 or later, earlier versions may also work
+* The FC should have been configured to a state in which it can be armed:
+  - The sensors are calibrated
+  - Required sensors are powered (e.g. GPS requiring battery)
+  - If necessary `nav_extra_arming_safety` may be set to `ALLOW_BYPASS`
+  - The arming channel is defined, with a range less than 1000

+### Set the correct RX type

+Modern firmware (e.g INAV 1.8 and later)
 ```
-# Modern firmware (e.g INAV 1.8 and later)
 set receiver_type = MSP
 ```

 For older versions of this example, with INAV prior to INAV 1.8, you can try:
 ```
 # for ancient firmware
 feature RX_MSP
 ```

-However, don't be surprised if it fails.
+However, don't be surprised if ancient versions fail to work with `msp_set_rx`.

-* The FC should have been configured to a state in which it can be armed:
-  - The sensors are calibrated
-  - Sensors are powered (e.g. GPS requiring battery)
-  - If necessary `nav_extra_arming_safety` may be set to `ALLOW_BYPASS`
-  - The arming channel is defined, with a range less than 1000

 ## Building